-The following shareholders are exempt from dividends tax: SA resident companies, the Government, PBO's, certain exempt bodies, rehabilitation trusts, pension, provident and similar funds, shareholders in a registered micro business, provided the dividend does not exceed R200 000 in a year of assessment, a natural person upon receipt of an interest in a primary residence and a non-resident receiving a dividend from a non-resident company which is listed on the JSE, i.e. a dual listed company.
+The following shareholders are exempt from dividends tax: South African resident companies, the Government, PBO's, certain exempt bodies, rehabilitation trusts, pension, provident and similar funds, shareholders in a registered micro business, provided the dividend does not exceed R200 000 in a year of assessment, a natural person upon receipt of an interest in a qualifying residence before 31 December 2012 and a non-resident receiving a dividend from a non-resident company which is listed on the JSE, i.e. a dual-listed company.

-Withholding Tax Obligations in respect of Dividends Tax
+Withholding Tax Obligations

-Dividends tax initially requires the company declaring the dividends to withhold dividends tax on payment.
-However, liability for withholding tax shifts if the dividend is paid to a regulated intermediary which includes central securities depository participants, brokers, collective investment schemes and listed investment service providers.
-Dividends tax can be reduced or eliminated upon the timely receipt of a written declaration that the shareholder is entitled to an exemption or to tax treaty relief.
+Dividends tax initially requires the company declaring the dividend to withhold dividends tax on payment.
+Liability for withholding tax shifts if the dividend is paid to a regulated intermediary which includes central securities depository participants, brokers, collective investment schemes, approved transfer secretaries and listed investment service providers.
+Dividends tax can be eliminated or reduced upon the timely receipt of a written declaration that the shareholder is entitled to an exemption or to tax treaty relief respectively.